May 4, 2020

 While much of the construction and performance requirements in this supplement simply reference various sections of UL 8750, our field experience over the past 18 months has identified manufacturer concerns with clause SF3.1.
 This clause requires the control circuit be separated (isolated) from all other circuits of the LED driver.
 We have learned there is a lot of divergence in this area in the industry.
 Some manufacturers routinely integrate this feature into their designs, while others have traditionally utilized an isolated (Class 2) output as the source to drive their wired control circuit that it is integral to the LED driver.
-The exception to SF3.1 provides an exemption for designs in which the wired control does not leave the luminaire.
-Some of our customers have been able to utilize this option.
+The new exception, noted above, leverages the Class 2 design feature described here.

-Our intent for setting a long-term effective date for Supplement SF is to allow time for all manufacturers to adapt to the new requirements.
-We would like to leverage the remaining time, until the effective date, to help you understand the requirements of Supplement SF and apply them to those products that you plan to have available in the market after May 1, 2020.
+With this new SF3.1 exception being added to the standard, UL has extended the IFR effective date to Nov.
+2, 2020 by six months.
+We believe this approach will reduce possibilities of product availability disruptions without a negative effect on the safety of products covered under UL 8750.
+We would like to leverage the remaining time, until the effective date, to help you understand the requirements of Supplement SF (including the new exception) and apply them to those products that you plan to have available in the market after Nov.
+2, 2020.
 If you have not already done so, this is a great time to get started.
 For more information, reach out to your UL Lighting expert at lightinginfo@UL.com.

 To learn more about this standard update, visit UL’s industry file review website.